OpenSwitchNOS/openswitch-ops/docs/ping_user_guide.md

     o   Include-timestamp-and-address - Displays roundtrip time to particular hosts as well as address. o   Record-route - Displays the address(es) of the hops the packet goes through.

-•   Tos <0-255> - Specifies the Type of Service (ToS).The requested ToS is placed in each probe.It is the Internet service quality selection.
+•   TOS <0-255> - Specifies the Type of Service (TOS).
+The requested TOS is placed in each probe.
+It is the Internet service quality selection.

 ##How to use the feature